raphael-proust/OGL-SRD5/pages/17.monsters/default.md

 **Challenge** 1/2 (100 XP)

 **_Amorphous_**.
-The ooze can move through a space as narrow as 1 inch wide without squeezing.
+The ooze can move through a space as narrow as 2.5cm wide without squeezing.

 **_Corrode Metal_**.
 Any nonmagical weapon made of metal that hits the ooze corrodes.
 After dealing damage, the weapon takes a permanent and cumulative −1 penalty to damage rolls.
 If its penalty drops to −5, the weapon is destroyed.
 Nonmagical ammunition made of metal that hits the ooze is destroyed after dealing damage.

-The ooze can eat through 2-inch-thick, nonmagical metal in 1 round.
+The ooze can eat through 5cm-thick, nonmagical metal in 1 round.

 **_False Appearance_**.
 While the ooze remains motionless, it is indistinguishable from an oily pool or wet rock.